YAELMOR/Crime-Detection/README.md

 # BUILD A PHOTO FEED USING DJANGO

-Here, we will learn about building a photo feed using Django.
-This is similar to instagram, but a stripped off version without the comments and like feature.
-The full tutorial can be found here : [https://pusher.com/tutorials/photo-feed-django/ ](https://pusher.com/tutorials/photo-feed-django/)

-## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 - Clone this repository by running: